The 15 Best Yoga Poses to Build Better Balance

 Benefits: Stretches the hips, shoulders, and upper back.
 Improves core and leg strength.

-1. From Chair Pose, lift your left leg away from the floor while keeping both hip points facing forward.
+1. From Chair Pose, lift your left foot away from the floor, keeping both hip points facing forward.

 2. Cross your left thigh over your right thigh.